CS5001-khoury/hw02/instructions/README.md

-# Homework 02 - Introduction to Logic (Option A)
+# Homework 02 - Introduction to Logic

 For this module, we will explore both variable types, logic and building flowcharts.
 This homework let's you practice with multiple mini-projects.
+You may want to read through the entire assignment (including the Additional Resources) before getting started on this one, as there are some tips and tricks that may help you out.

 ## Star Rating Version 2